-(3) Specific integration of trade into national development strategies
+C. Specific integration of trade into national development strategies

-41. While international trade plays an important role in promoting economic growth, generating finance for development, providing jobs and incomes, it tends to remain marginalized in national development plans including poverty reduction strategies.
+While international trade plays an important role in promoting economic growth, generating finance for development, providing jobs and incomes, it tends to remain marginalized in national development plans including poverty reduction strategies.
 Many LDCs do not have a specific trade policy, discussed through national consensus and enacted by Government to guide and strengthen the role of trade in development.
 This then often results in weak public support for the trade and trade-related sectors, assuming that the private sector can alone foster trade growth.
 This also results in weak public-private partnerships for trade.
 It marginalizes investment in productive sectors and encourages immediate consumption patterns, often to address important social needs such as health and education.
 A continued focus on consumption diverts attention away from much needed structural changes that can build economic resilience and sustainability.

-42. LDCs should consider elaborating and adopting a specific and comprehensive trade policy regime,17 based on national consensus such as through inter-institutional trade committees, as a key aspect of their development strategies.
-In many LDCs, especially in Africa, as members of subregional economic integration groupings aiming at setting up customs unions such as UEMOA or the East African Community, they would have a common external tariff and common policies.
-Thus any national trade policy regime would be encapsulated within the regional trade policy framework.
+LDCs could consider elaborating and adopting specific and comprehensive trade policy regimes,16 based on national consensus such as through inter-institutional trade committees, as a key aspect of their development strategies.
+In many LDCs, especially in Africa, as members of subregional economic integration groupings aiming at setting up customs unions such as the West African Economic and Monetary Union or the East African Community, they would have a common external tariff and common policies.
+Thus, any national trade policy regime would be encapsulated within the regional trade and macro-economic policy framework.
 The trade policy regime should achieve a balance between market orientation and supply-side capacity building.